jaredcnance/jaredcnance.github.io/src/pages/leveling-up-your-dotnet-testing-transactional-integration-testing-in-asp-net-core/index.md

 by the test will be different than the instance used by the web server and they will not share a transaction scope.

-In other words, the web server will return an empty set because it is unaware of the `Article`s created in the currently uncommitted test transaction.
+In other words, the web server will return an empty set because it is unaware of the `Articles` created in the currently uncommitted test transaction.
 To handle this, we can create a new `TestStartup` class that registers the `AppDbContext` as a singleton.
 Remember, that this is not an implementation of a traditional [singleton pattern in C#](http://csharpindepth.com/Articles/General/Singleton.aspx).
 In this context the term "singleton" just means that any lookups on the **same container instance** will receive the same **service instance**.